Benjamin A. Kudo

 Benjamin A. Kudo joined the firm as counsel in July 2012.
 Prior to joining Ashford & Wriston, Mr. Kudo was a founding principal of another law firm in Honolulu.

 Mr. Kudo specializes in land use, planning, zoning, natural resources, and real estate development, and has vast experience working with developers and land owners on a variety of issues.
-He has handled major resort, commercial, industrial, and residential developments throughout Hawaii, representing clients locally, from around the nation, and internationally from the Pacific-Asia region.
+He has handled major resort, golf course, commercial, industrial, and residential developments throughout Hawaii, representing clients locally, from around the nation, and internationally from the Pacific-Asia region.
 Mr. Kudo’s experience includes:

 - Assisting developers and land owners with commercial real estate development projects

 - Assisting clients with the permitting, zoning, and administrative process, including administrative contested cases and judicial appeals